Frank Marsales: Cartoon career

 Marsales was a symphony musician who became the music director for Warner Bros.
-Cartoons under the direction of former Disney animators Hugh Harman (1903–1982) and Rudolf Ising (1903–1992), scoring many classic cartoons in the 1930s, including every Harman & Ising Looney Tune and Merrie Melodie.
-His first credit was for Sinkin' in the Bathtub, released May 1930 and animated by Friz Freleng.
+Cartoons under the direction of former Disney animators Hugh Harman (1903–1982) and Rudolf Ising (1903–1992), scoring many classic cartoons in the 1930s, including every Harman & Ising Looney Tunes and Merrie Melodies.
+His first credit was for Sinkin' in the Bathtub, released in May 1930 and animated by Friz Freleng.
 He composed the music to the 1931 Merrie Melody Lady, Play Your Mandolin!.
 His last credit for Warner Brothers was in 1933 with Bosko's Picture Show.
-He left Warner Brothers when Harman and Ising left the studio (but not with them), missing out on scoring their work at Paramount for the 1933 animated Alice in Wonderland – Marsales may also have had a hand injury at that time that precluded his composing any music at all.
+He left Warner Brothers when Harman and Ising left the studio (but not with them), missing out on scoring their work at Paramount for the 1933 animated Alice in Wonderland.
+Marsales may also have had a hand injury at that time that precluded his composing any music at all.

 In the mid-1930s, Marsales began work at Walter Lantz Studios as musical director for the Andy Panda cartoons, among others.
-Marsales's last credited musical score at Walter Lantz Studios was for Knock Knock, released 25 November 1940 (although he may also have scored some part of Syncopated Sioux, released 30 December 1940, which musical director was uncredited).
+Marsales's last credited musical score at Walter Lantz Studios was for Knock Knock, released 25 November 1940 (although he may also have scored some parts of Syncopated Sioux, released 30 December 1940, which the musical director was uncredited).
 Music from Marsales's work for Lantz also found its way into the 1957 animated television series The Woody Woodpecker Show, which contained not only new cartoons, but also Woody's (and other) theatrical Lantz cartoons from the previous twenty years.

 Personal life

-Marsales was born in Yonker, Saskatchewan, Canada on 31 August 1886, the son of Robert Lambert Marsales and Lena Burns.
+Marsales was born in Yonker, Saskatchewan, Canada, on 31 August 1886, the son of Robert Lambert Marsales and Lena Burns.
 He lived most of his life in California.
-Marsales married Catherine Elizabeth Murset (30 April 1889 – 13 Jan 1971).
+Marsales married Catherine Elizabeth Murset (30 April 1889 – 13 January 1971).
 They had no children.
-He died 14 August 1975 in Long Beach, California.
+He died on 14 August 1975 in Long Beach, California.